obfuscatedgenerated/blog/_posts/2026-01-29-building-an-os-pt1.md

 tags: ["Series: Operating System Fundamentals with TypeScript", "OllieOS", "Operating Systems", "Learning"]
 ---

+*Updated 30/01/2026 to clarify the difference between elevation and Ring 0.*

 Operating system development is a daunting task.
 Implementing an operating system requires deep knowledge of hardware architecture, low-level programming, and system design.
 You are given nothing.
 No C runtime, no standard libraries, not even a native print() function.
 All you have is a BIOS and bare metal.